kitop/ponch/README.md

    bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Licence

+Ponch is released under the MIT license.